madebits/madebits.github.io/r/linux-csman.md

 8d79a5339  /usr/local/bin/argon2
 ```

-These hashes should normally be same unless a new version of files is copied.
+These hashes should normally be the same ones all the time, unless a new version of files is copied.

 ## Usage

 > `csman.sh` and `cskey.sh` should be run **always** with `sudo`. `csman.sh` will invoke `sudo` if started without it.

 `csman.sh` is the main command to use. `csman.sh` delegates password and secret operations to `cskey.sh` (which uses `aes` and `argon2`).
-You may need to use `cskey.sh` directly for advanced key manipulation.
+You may need to use `cskey.sh` directly for advanced secret file manipulation.
 Running both commands without options lists their command-line arguments, e.g.:

 ```
 csman.sh
 cskey.sh
 ```

 The command-line arguments are a bit *peculiar* (because I thought that it is faster to specify options after the main arguments) and follow the scheme: *command file(s) options*.
+The `cskey.sh` options are passed from `csman.sh` within `-ck ... --`.

 ### Secret Files